 Extras insurance covers you for treatments outside of the hospital—things like dental, optical and chiro.

-services Medicare generally doesn’t cover, so without Extras insurance, you’d pay the full cost out of
+These are services Medicare generally doesn’t cover, so without extras insurance, you’d pay the full cost out of

 Ways to save